aidanjinn/CommunityProfileAPI/README.md

 - **Method**: `GET`
 - **Query Parameter**:
   - `location`: The location in the format `city,state` (e.g., `New_York_City,New_York`).
-- **Response**: Returns JSON containing combined demographic and energy profile data.
+- **Response**: Returns JSON with redis task_id.
 Also saves the profile as a formatted text file locally.

 ## Example Usage